Table of Contents

 What Is the Average Cost of 24-Hour Roadside Assistance for Cars?

-When added to your car insurance policy, roadside assistance coverage costs an average of $20 per year.
+When added to your car insurance policy, roadside assistance coverage costs anywhere between $15 and $60 per year on average.
 The price of a roadside assistance plan can vary based on how many vehicles you want to cover, where you live, whether your coverage is through your auto insurance or some other source, and the level of coverage you choose.

-Some plans charge less for coverage and more for services, and vice-versa.
-It’s a good idea to compare several different plans and choose the one that works best for your individual needs and budget.
+It’s a good idea to compare several plans and choose the best one for your individual needs and budget.

 What Is the Average Cost of 24-Hour Roadside Assistance for Trucks?